clean-code-craft-tcq-1/assignments/functional-extend.md

 ## Extensions

 Try at least **two** of these extensions on your code.
-Add the selected extensions to your `README.md` file:
+Mention the extensions you select in your `README.md` file.

 ### Extension 1: Early Warning
 Customers need _early warnings_ to take action,